 Muntjac deer live in a variety of habitats, including tropical and subtropical zones, grasslands, hilly areas, and forests.
 (Another verifiable fact.)

 Muntjac deer are the cutest deer species.
-(This is a value judgment.)
+(This is an opinion because cuteness is subjective.)

 No one cares about muntjac deer.
 (This claim is undercut by the fact that some people keep them as pets.)